-Mkwetu said that audits into PPE spending are in different stages of completion, but show that orders placed ment of PPE in the education sector, where the national and provincial departments are not procuring PPE at market-related prices," Makwetu said.
+Mkwetu said that audits into PPE spending are in different stages of completion, but show that orders placed by some health departments were for items priced more than double or even five times more.

+"Similar instances were identified in the procurement of PPE in the education sector, where the national and provincial departments are not procuring PPE at market-related prices," Makwetu said.